-As best practice, the backlinks you are hoping to create should come from quality sources which have topical, contextual relevance as well as high domain authority.
-The best backlinks therefore are ones that you do not create yourself but where others have linked to your content because they have found value in what they have read or watched.
-Google nowadays pays less attention to the actual anchor link and more attention to the content that is being linked to.
+As best practice, the backlinks you are hoping to create should come from quality sources with topical, contextual relevance and high domain authority.
+The best backlinks not the ones you've created yourself, but rather when others have linked to your content because they have found value in what they have read or watched.
+Google pays less attention to the actual anchor link and more attention to the content that is being linked to.

 Here are three popular and modern ways to build links:

 Replacing Broken Links to Content with Your Own.

 They say copying is the biggest form of flattery.
 Checking up on who, where, and how your competitors are getting their backlinks is a great way to reverse engineer your own link building strategy and keep a close eye on your competitor’s digital marketing activities.

 If you evaluate the quality of the pages and discover that those links are from strong authoritative sources, with topical relevance to your own website’s content, then they have done all the hard work for you in identifying possible backlink opportunities.
 Find out what type of content or webpage your competitor is getting the most backlinks to, be it products, pages, reviews, articles, images or citations, and consider producing that type of content yourself.
 Once you’re ready, carry out one to one outreach with your competitor’s linking resource (if appropriate).

 Remember to do backlink monitoring at regularly scheduled intervals during your strategy so you keep on top of any new backlink opportunities and ensure you aren’t left behind if your competitors are focusing heavily on backlinking.